linuxwolf/expecto/README.md

 expect(someObj).to.not.deep.equal({bar: "far value"});
 ```

-A custom message can be provided, which will be used if the assertion fails.
+A custom message can be provided, which will be used if the check fails.

 ```typescript
 expect(someObj).to.equal(anotherObj, "objects aren't the same");